Dave Douglas (trumpeter): 2000s

-2010's
+2010s

 In tandem with the 100th anniversary of the first Frankenstein film, Douglas collaborated with experimental film-maker Bill Morrison and released the 3-CD set Spark of Being.
 Written for his Keystone ensemble, the set includes three related, yet subtly different, albums to accompany the Morrison film.
 The first edition, entitled Soundtrack, comprises long-form pieces edited to accompany the film in real time.
 The second edition, Expand, contains extended performances of the original themes from the soundtrack, arranged in a traditional jazz album format.
 Burst, the third edition, consists of additional variations and unused outtakes recorded at the initial session.

 In 2011, Douglas released three albums within the span of five months through Greenleaf Music.
 The albums were released only in digital format and contained approximately 30 to 50 minutes of music per album, referencing album lengths of the LP era.
 Released under the unifying label of the Greenleaf Portable Series, or GPS, the albums showcased ensembles that Douglas may only "rarely get to play with" in some cases.
 The first album, Rare Metals featured Douglas' Brass Ecstasy ensemble.
 The second album, Orange Afternoons included Ravi Coltrane on tenor sax, Vijay Iyer on piano, Linda Oh on bass, Marcus Gilmore on drums.
 The third, Bad Mango, paired Douglas with the innovative quartet So Percussion.

 After the bandleaders' intersecting tenures in the SFJAZZ Collective in 2008, Douglas joined with tenor saxophonist Joe Lovano to form the co-led quintet Sound Prints with drummer Joey Baron, bassist Linda Oh and pianist Lawrence Fields.
 Inspired by the music of tenor saxophonist Wayne Shorter the group debuted at New York's Village Vanguard in November 2012.
 In 2013 the Monterey Jazz Festival commissioned Wayne Shorter to write two pieces for the group.
 Sound Prints premiered "Unknown” and “To Sail Beyond The Sunset” at the festival that year.
 The concert resulted in Live at Monterey Jazz Festival on Blue Note Records in 2015.
 The group's second album Scandal, was released in 2018 on Greenleaf Music and it marked the first time the pair has recorded a full studio album of material together.
 The album boasts ten originals by Lovano and Douglas as well as treatments of two Shorter classics.
 Two tracks from the same recording session were released on a 7” 45 on green vinyl: On Pebble Street was a special release for Record Store Day in April 2018.
 The quintet released their third album of original compositions, Other Worlds, in May 2021.
 The CD artwork features space-inspired artwork by celebrated visual artist Dave Chisholm.
+Other Worlds was later released as a double vinyl LP for Record Store Day Black Friday on November 25, 2022.